 A biography about Gladys Aylward by Alan Burgess, was published in 1957, and the movie The Inn of the Sixth Happiness (1958) starring Ingrid Bergman was based on this book.
 But Gladys wasn’t pleased with some of the liberties that were taken and important things that were changed or left out, so she wrote her own book: Gladys Aylward, The Little Woman.

-As a girl, Gladys became burdened for the millions in China who had never heard of Jesus.
-When she applied to the China Inland Mission (CIM) at the age of 19, the society felt she was unqualified, so she decided to work as a maid in order to save up the money needed to pay her own way there.
+Like Hudson Taylor, as a young girl Gladys became burdened for the millions in China who had never heard of Jesus.
+When she applied to the China Inland Mission at the age of 19, the society felt she was unqualified, so she decided to work as a maid in order to save up the money needed to pay her own way there.
 In less than a year, God provided what was needed, including the person with whom she would work – a 73-year-old retired missionary widow named Mrs. Lawson.
 Gladys left England in 1932, with her few belongings and no money, and traveled to China by way of the trans-Siberian railway through Russia.
 She found Mrs. Lawson, who was running a mule inn for traveling merchants, and it became Gladys’ job to invite the travelers to stay there.

 Soon our inn became known from Hopeh to Honan.
 Muleteers were the newsmen of North China and they made it known that the inn of the foreign ladies was clean, the food was good, and at night they had long stories told free of charge.

 And so it was that the two women used their inn to share the Good News of Christ with the Chinese.
 But within the first year of Gladys’ arrival in China, Mrs. Lawson died, and Gladys was left to run the inn, and without Mrs. Lawson’s financial support, their funds quickly began to dwindle.
 Once again God provided and in an amazing way.
 One day the Mandarin, the local head official, came to Miss Aylward with a proposal: